stkim1/NSLogger-iPad-Viewer/README.md

 Throw 'em at [@stkim1](http://twitter.com/stkim1)

 ## How to run demo
-1. Run iPad Viewer with WiFi off and Bluetooth on.
+1. Run NSLogger iPad Viewer with WiFi off and Bluetooth on from Setting.
 2. Run iOS client with Bluetooth on.
-(It's up to use to leave WiFi or cellular on).
+(It's up to you to leave WiFi or cellular on).
 3. Start logging.
 Look at the Bluetooth mark on top right corner. :)

 ##Screen Shots